janKekanSan/jankekansan.github.io/pages/sona/bits.md

 </details>

 [anu]{.tokipona} can join any number of phrases, so it doesn't stop there!
+You could use this to list out a bunch of possibilities.
+Obviously, fewer is better for clarity!

 ## Exercises